 He mixed several breeds to create such a pet, including the German Pinscher, the Rottweiler, the Greyhound, and the Black and Tan Terrier.
 The Doberman Pinscher was officially recognized as a breed in 1908.

-The modern Doberman excels in numerous job roles, including personal protection, law enforcement, weapon and drug detection, search and rescue, and guide work.
+The modern Doberman excels in numerous job roles, including personal protection, law enforcement, search and rescue, and guide work.

 They are also popular as family pets due to their intelligence and even temperament.

 The Chihuahua is the smallest canine breed in the world.
 These small furballs originated in Mexico, but their exact history is unknown.

 Some believe that the Chihuahua is a descendant of the Techichi, a tiny, mute pet of the Toltec people of Mexico.
 Others believe that the Chihuahua is a descendant of the Chinese Crested dog.

 Chihuahuas are a part of Mexican culture, and you’d often find them as mascots for Mexican cuisine and products.
 Chihuahuas gained celebrity pet status after being featured in movies, advertisements, and reality shows as the companion of choice for the wealthy and famous.

 Doberman vs Chihuahua